Written by Eric Gockel

-Did you make any resolutions for 2017?
+Did you make any resolutions for the new year?
 If you haven’t, here are some of our own that we’re constantly trying to improve.

 The old quote “What gets measured gets managed” holds true with your website.
 If you’re not already measuring something, it’s easy to get started.